mykle1/MMM-Earthquake/README.md

-# Download earthquake probabilities for a specified location.
-This API is currently disabled due to heavy user demand.
+# This API is currently disabled due to heavy user demand.

 # MMM-Earthquake